EricFrancis12/tree-server/README.md

 docker run -p 3000:3000 -v .:/app/serve --name tree-server tree-server
 ```

 The contents of the `/app/serve` directory located inside the container will be served.
 To bind `/app/serve` to a directory on your local machine, use a bind mount.
-In the above command, we are binding the `/app/serve` directory to the current local directory `.`.
+In the above command, we are binding the current local directory `.` to the `/app/serve` directory.

 For more information on bind mounts, [click here](https://docs.docker.com/storage/bind-mounts/).

 For more information on port mapping using the `-p` flag, [click here](https://docs.docker.com/network/#published-ports)

-## Use the Application in the browser
+## Using the Application
 Once the Application is running, visit it at your chosen port:

 [http://localhost:3000](http://localhost:3000)